Featured Pathways

 After graduating from Oxford University, Jonny started his career at Beavis Morgan, where he became a chartered accountant.
 He moved to Liberis, a fintech company, where he became Head of Analytics.
 In his current role as Head of Data Science, Jonny is responsible for credit default modelling, data strategy and collection of new data sources.

-There are no available videos from "Jonny Hawkins"
+There are no available Videos from "Jonny Hawkins"